BobPritchett/name-tools/docs/name-parsing.md

 The `parseName()` function uses a multi-step algorithm to break down a full name string into its component parts: `prefix`, `first`, `middle`, `last`, `suffix`, and `nickname`.
 The parser processes names from both ends (prefixes from the left, suffixes from the right) and uses heuristics to determine where the surname boundary lies.

+In addition to the core display strings, the parser also attaches **typed affix tokens**:

+- `prefixTokens`: tokenized + classified prefix parts
+- `suffixTokens`: tokenized + classified suffix parts

+These tokens preserve the parsed substring as written (`value`) while also carrying a normalized matching key (`normalized`) and, when recognized, canonical display forms (`canonicalShort` / `canonicalLong`).

 ## Parsing Algorithm Steps

 ### Step 1: Extract Nicknames